LeandroTeixeira/Interview-Algorithms/README.md

 # Repository Structure

 Each folder deals with a specific problem.
-It will contain the source of the problem (when aplicable), a description of the problem and one or more solutions with their respective analysis of space and time complexity.
+It will contain the source of the problem (when aplicable), a description of the problem and one or more solutions with their respective general descriptions, implementations, analysis of space and time complexity and an example of how the code performed when submitted at LeetCode <sup>1</sup>.

 ## Problem list